yhlscut/C4/README.md

 ### Testing

-* After training, put the trained models in  `C4/trained_model/`, and run:
+* After training, move the trained models to  `C4/trained_model/`, and run:
 ```shell
 bash ./scripts/test_sq_3stage.sh
 ```
-* To reproduce the results reported in the paper, put the pretrained models(*.pth) downloaded from [here](https://1drv.ms/u/s!AkGWFI5PP7sYarUAuXBGR3leujQ?e=Klqeg0) in `./trained_models/`, and then test model directly.
+* To reproduce the results reported in the paper, move the pretrained models(*.pth) downloaded from [here](https://1drv.ms/u/s!AkGWFI5PP7sYarUAuXBGR3leujQ?e=Klqeg0) to `./trained_models/`, and then test model directly.